adobe-marketing-cloud-mobile/aemmobile/README.md

 * For iOS, Xcode(v7.0 or greater) must be installed
 * For Android, Java must be installed: https://support.apple.com/downloads/java
-* For Android, Chrome needs to be installed for debugging via chrome://inspect
+* For Android, Chrome needs to be installed for debugging HTML content via chrome://inspect

 Windows:
 * Java SDK: